 Data storage and accessibility is a cumbersome task, especially when there are bulks of information to contend with.
 At times, individuals need immediate access to a specific data set but retrieving this information is a timely, difficult task.

 Commonly used for data storage and accessibility purposes, cloud-based technologies tend to be one of the advanced metadata repositories, serving as a database of metadata.
 Data and content stored on a cloud-based system may be accessed on any device when logged in.
-The repository itself is either stored in a physical location or as an online database.
+The repository itself is either stored in a physical location or as an online contract database.

 Contract management systems, like Ironclad’s, access cloud-based repositories that organize metadata.
 These systems create efficiencies that have made adopting cloud-based repositories a best practice for contract metadata extraction.